 Understanding the TQM framework

-Indeed, the focus of the TQM framework is the continual improvement of all processes with an organization – regardless of whether they have a direct or indirect impact on customer satisfaction.
+The focus of the TQM framework is the continual improvement of all processes with an organization, irrespective of whether they have a direct impact on customer satisfaction.

-Improvement comes from identifying and then removing or reducing errors.
-Errors commonly occur in supply chain management, manufacturing, employee training, and customer experience.
+Improvement comes from identifying and then removing or reducing errors that commonly occur in supply chain management, manufacturing, employee training, and customer experience.
 The process of problem-solving and adding value to the customer experience is one where every individual takes an active role.

 8 principles of Total Quality Management

 While there is no universal approach to implementing a TQM framework, many businesses use the following eight principles.
-Many of these are evergreen principles that can be applied to any industry and are incorporated in more modern management techniques.
+These are evergreen principles that can be applied to any industry and are incorporated in more modern management techniques.

 The TQM framework acknowledges that the customer is the final determiner of whether company processes are sufficiently high quality.
 If the customer is not satisfied, then the company must refocus its efforts on understanding consumer needs and expectations on a deeper level.